Systems-Theory-in-Systems-Biology/EPI/README.md

 * `./Applications/<ModelName>/.../OverallSimResults.csv`
 * `./Applications/<ModelName>/.../OverallDensityEvals.csv`

-and contain the sampled parameters, the corresponding data points obtained from the model forward pass and the corresponding density evaluation.
+These files contain the sampled parameters, the corresponding data points obtained from the model forward pass, and the corresponding density evaluation.